 There has to be a parity when comparing.
-For instance it would be unwise and unfair to choose a third generation Intel Core i3-3110M processor released in 2012 and compare it with 3rd Generation AMD Ryzen 3 3300X series released in 2020.
+For instance, it would be unwise and unfair to choose a third-generation Intel Core i3-3110M processor released in 2012 and compare it with the 3rd Generation AMD Ryzen 3 3300X series released in 2020.

-The two processors are 8 years apart and in CPU terms 8 years is an aeon.
+The two processors are eight years apart; in CPU terms, eight years is an eon.

-The table above compares some top of the line Intel Core i3 and AMD Ryzen 3 processor from 10th Gen and 3000 series respectively.
+The table above compares top-of-the-line Intel Core i3 and AMD Ryzen 3 processors from the 10th Gen and 3000 series, respectively.

-These two generations have been chosen because they both have a parity in release dates, specs and price tags.
+These two generations have been chosen because they have a parity in release dates, specs, and price tags.

-As you can see, in both mainstream laptop and desktop based series, both the Ryzen 3 and Intel Core i3 processor have almost similar results as well as specs.
+As you can see, the Ryzen 3 and Intel Core i3 processors in both mainstream laptop and desktop-based series have similar results and specs.

-The Intel Core i3-10110U does take a lead in the mobile/laptop segment variants (considering the Cinebench scores), but in the desktop segment, the AMD Ryzen 3 3300X takes the lead.
+The Intel Core i3-10110U does take the lead in the mobile/laptop segment variants (considering the Cinebench scores), but in the desktop segment, the AMD Ryzen 3 3300X takes the information.

-However, note that the AMD Ryzen 3 3300X does not feature an integrated graphics, whereas the Intel Core i3-10320 does.
+However, the AMD Ryzen 3 3300X does not feature integrated graphics, unlike the Intel Core i3-10320.